natebolam/agora/README.md

 [![pipeline status](https://gitlab.com/tezosagora/agora/badges/master/pipeline.svg)](https://gitlab.com/tezosagora/agora/commits/master)
-# Tezos Agora: Explorer for Tezos voting system
+# Staker Agora: Explorer for the StakerDAO proposal process

-Tezos blockchain is a self-amendment system, where the amendment process is driven by stakeholders.
-It has its own voting system allowing stakeholders to propose and vote for protocol updates.
-The Tezos Agora web application is used to monitor the voting process and its results, and to discuss existing proposals in Tezos community.
+StakerDAO is a platform for governing financial assets in a decentralized, secure, and compliant manner.
+The Staker Agora governance process is designed to allow the decentralized governance of a growing set of assets that are managed by the STKR token holder community.